 - Backpacks will mean that you will be more comfortable carrying heavier loads throughout your workday but you will feel more strain on your back while riding; you will also have more options for organizing your things with more pockets in a backpack than a pannier

-- A convertible pannier-backpack is my recommended option for the best of both worlds – see the Two Wheel Gear convertible pannier backpack for more.
+- A convertible pannier-backpack is my recommended option for the best of both worlds – see the fantastic Two Wheel Gear convertible pannier backpack over on Amazon for more.